johnokal/portfolio/_posts/2021-01-04-data-comparison-script.md

 new_variable = variable.style.apply(highlight_diff, axis=None)
 new_variable
 ```
-Since the function returns every row in our combined dataset, the next step is to eliminate any noise by filtering for only the values that changed between one time period and another.
+Since the function returns every row in our combined dataset, the next step is to eliminate any noise by filtering only for values that changed between one time period and another.

 ```python
 x = []